 The Thomas Farm ... the third farm, which is actually in between the other two, was the site of the heaviest fighting, but also the location of a later August 5, 1864 meeting between Grant and his generals, where he appointed General Philip Sheridan to roust Early's forces from the Shenandoah and lay waste to the area.
 This would culminate in the Battle of Cedar Creek in the fall.

 Today you can visit all three of these farms, represented in the three photos below.
 Although we may decry the encroachment of civilization in the area north of the Visitor Center, once you get to the farms, it's easy to get the feel for the 1864 landscape and times.
 There's a new bridge over the Monocacy River to get you across to the Thomas and Worthington farms, plus the Gambrill Mill tour stop.
 All around the battlefield, there are a variety of trails to take as well, if you feel like a walk.
 Some go through the middle of the farm fields that were fought over.
 Some go through the woods near the Monocacy River.
-Even though it's not a trail, the driveway up to the Gambrill House, photo above, is worth the climb.
+Even though it's not a trail, the driveway up to the Gambrill House is worth the climb.
+Well, at least it was to us.

 If you don't mind traipsing past the suburban bustle, the downtown tour of historic Frederick is also a nice visit back in time.
 It doesn't focus on this battle, but other moments in Maryland history.
 Homes, churches, and a nice walk that might be to your liking.